 INTRODUCTION

 Nearly half of India's national GDP comes from agriculture, which dominates the country's economy.
-The growth of India's agricultural and related industries is essential to its success (Kumar and Vijayakuma, 2015).
+The growth of India's agriculturae and related industries is essential to its success (Kumar and Vijayakuma, 2015).
 Rice is one of the crop which is cultivated by farmers throughout a year in different seasons.
 So they need updated and timely information for decision making in their farm (Kungumaselvan and Theodore, 2022).In the majority of less developed nations, agricultural growth is crucial for both feeding expanding people and promoting economic development (Adegbidiet al., 2012).
 ICT enhances market activity, facilitates the exchange of pertinent information and increases profitability (Lokeswari, 2016).
 Approximately 70% of people in Haryana work in agriculture.
 Wheat and rice are the principal crops (Kumar, 2023).
 The person in the center of agricultural output, which is the primary occupation in rural areas is typically referred to as a "farmer" (Ajayi et al., 2018).
 The use of ICT is an essential pillar of agricultural extension and in this present scenario of a rapidly changing world (Rahman et al., 2023).

 Information is essential for enabling these farmers to raise their standard of living.
-Crucial knowledge about planting, enhancing soils, negotiating the greatest price for their produce and preventing pests and illnesses all help farmers make better decisions (Armstrong and Gandhi, 2012).
-Agricultural improvement will assist poverty reduction techniques and hence enhance people's livelihoods (Chandrasekaran and Yalakonda, 2022).
+Crucial knowledge about planting, enhancing soils, negotiating the greatest price for their produce and preventing crop pests and diseases all help farmers make better decisions (Armstrong and Gandhi, 2012).
+Agricultural improvement will reduce poverty and hence enhance people's livelihoods (Chandrasekaran and Yalakonda, 2022).
 ICT use in agriculture is therefore becoming increasingly significant and pervasive in the modern era (Anand et al., 2020).These circumstances include "high rates of illiteracy, inadequate technology infrastructure and a need for smartphone-based technology that very few smallholder farmers in the developing world can take advantage (Alant and Bakare, 2021).
 ICT tools are essential for filling up knowledge gaps in agriculture.
 These tools include social media, internet-based platforms, mobile phones, and agricultural apps (Aker, 2011).
 Several ICT projects have been introduced in India to improve the distribution of information to farmers, including e-Choupal, Kisan Call Centers and mobile apps like Kisan Suvidha and IFFCO Kisan (Chandra et al., 2019).
 Agricultural automation is limited due to a lack of mechanization infrastructure, as well as a lack of awareness and training.
 Most farmers lack the necessary expertise to operate farm machinery and most farmers cannot afford or hire those tools due to their high cost (Sigdelet al., 2022).Social constraints play a critical role in the adoption of ICT among farmers.
 Factors such as literacy levels, cultural norms, and social capital influence the ability and willingness of farmers to engage with new technologies (Satapathyet al.,2024).Paddy cultivation is a labor-intensive crop that requires prompt and accurate interventions, and the districts of Kaithal and Fatehabad in Haryana are well-known for their significant involvement in this practice (Kumar et al., 2020).
-ICTs can help paddy farmers deal with issues including pest infestations, water management, and volatile market pricing but their uptake in rural regions is still quite low (Meeraet al., 2019).
+ICTs can help paddy farmers deal with issues including pest infestations, water management, and volatile market pricing but their use in rural regions is still quite low (Meeraet al., 2019).

 Paddy farmers in Kaithal and Fatehabad face several obstacles to the successful adoption and application of ICTs.
 Access to technology is hampered by socioeconomic factors such as poor literacy rates, a lack of digital literacy and financial difficulties (Singh et al., 2020).
 The problem is made worse by infrastructure issues like poor internet connectivity, spotty cell network coverage, and restricted access to electricity (Dasgupta et al., 2011).
 However, creating focused solutions requires an awareness of the particular difficulties experienced by paddy farmers in particular situations (Hazarika and Subramanian, 2020).